 The AEI in Potsdam hosts four independent research groups that specialize in black hole theory, theoretical cosmology, quantum fields and information, and in history of quantum gravity (in collaboration with the MPI for the History of Science in Berlin).
-AEI Hannover hosts two independent research groups working on continuous gravitational waves and on binary merger observations and numerical relativity.
+AEI Hannover hosts two independent research groups: a permanent one working on continuous gravitational waves and one specialized on binary merger observations and numerical relativity.

 The goal of this Max Planck Independent Research Group is to decipher gravitational-wave observations of merging black holes and neutron stars with the help of our most sophisticated theoretical tool: large-scale numerical simulations of these violent collisions.

 This independent research group, funded by the Humboldt Foundation through a Sofja Kovalevskaja Award, aims at exploring the intersection of gravitational and high-energy physics with quantum information science.